Home » Frugal Living » 15 Ridiculously Overpriced Grocery Items Making You Broke

 Sparkling waters or wellness drinks with added vitamins

-Image Credit: Kk-Artworks from Getty Images.
+Image Credit: Kk-artworks from Getty Images.

 Sparkling waters with fancy labels and added vitamins may seem like a good choice, but they can be overpriced.
 Many are just carbonated water with a little flavoring.
 A soda stream or flavored water drops offer a much cheaper alternative.
 If you like vitamin-enhanced drinks, regular water with fresh fruit is just as refreshing.